Join our 2023 Community Reads Program, featuring: A Place Called Home: a memoir by David Ambroz.

 Join us on April 17 for presentations from our guest speakers Kennedy Hall, Kristen Leverton, and Tara Sarver.

 Kennedy Hall is a lead caseworker for Kids Count Too!
 Inc. She will be giving a presentation about their Foster Care and Adoption Agency.

 Kristen Leverton is the Director of the Wood County CASA program.
 She will share her experience of being an advocate for children in the court system.

 Tara Sarver is foster parent from the Eastwood School District.
 She will be giving insight her home life as a foster parent and what she had to do to be able to foster.

 - Monday, April 3 - 6:30 p.m at Pemberville Public Library

-- Presentations by Brianna Gillis from Wood County Job and Family Services and Tara Sarver who is a foster parent from the Eastwood School District.
+- Presentation by Brianna Gillis from Wood County Job and Family Services.

 - Monday, April 10 - 6:30 p.m at Luckey Branch Library

 - Monday, April 17 - 6:30 p.m at Stony Ridge Branch Library